anthony-zhou/dynamo-function-cache/README.md

 # DynamoDB Function Cache

-An example of using DynamoDB as a cache for slow or computationally expensive functions in Node.js.
+Use DynamoDB as a cache for slow or computationally expensive functions in Node.js.

 # What it does